jack-driscoll/auto-nanogallery2/README.md

 # auto-nanogallery2
 Automatically generate thumbnails, add image information, slugify files, and create gallery.json.
+Say "Thanks, Lupa!".

 ***BE CAREFUL.***  It will **overwrite files** with **NO WARNING**.